Skip to main content

 Military Leave

 Employees required to serve in any branch of the Armed Forces of the United States, or are engaged in state military service, will be given the necessary time off as required by Uniformed Services Employment and Reemployment Rights Act (USERRA).
-Depending on the circumstances, administrative/exempt employees may be provided with paid time off when necessary to comply with state and federal wage and hour laws.
+For employees required to complete military training annually, leave without pay is granted for up to 15 working days per year.

 Military orders should be presented to the supervisor and arrangements for leave made as early as possible before a departure.
 This advance notice is required unless military necessity makes this impossible.
 Employees also must notify the department chair or supervisor of their intent to return to employment based on requirements of the law.